Logging to Sentry¶

 - Optionally adjust SENTRY_LOGLEVEL to the desired level

-- Optionally adjust SENTRY_TRANSPORT to the desired transport
+- Optionally adjust SENTRY_OPTIONS to customise the rest of the initialization.

 - Restart Errbot

-You can find a list of Sentry transport classes here.
+You can find a list of Sentry options.

 You should now see Exceptions and log messages show up in your Sentry stream.